 Now f1 score for the ‘failure data’ has improved, but still not the best.
 As I said before, it is possible to play around with this code to enhance its performance.

-Hope, you have gained a few insights about how to implement ML Linear Regression algorithm to predict your success in the final examination!
+I Hope, you have gained a few insights about how to implement a supervised ML Linear Regression algorithm to predict your success in the final examination!
 If you liked this article, please do subscribe, share and hit the like button.

 For more details, contact me.
 Happy coding!